This travelogue was written about our visit to Luz in the Algarve in June 2017.

 All disappointment was quickly swept away when I set eyes on Ponta de Piedade.
 There are very few places on earth now that you can’t find a photograph of online and this being one of the most popular places in this area the local tourist sites are filled with images.
 But experience is something that is unique to an individual.
 The way a place feels, sounds and smells, the memories it conjures up, your thoughts and feelings at the time.
-All of these are the exclusive to you.
-See all the photos on a 13 inch screen you want there is no substitute for the real thing.
+All of these are exclusive to you.
+View all the photos on a 13-inch screen you want, there is no substitute for the real thing.

 Set out in front of me was a sculpture garden of coastline.
 Towers of rock burst their way out of the ocean Some were connected to the mainland with small land-bridges topped off with tufts of hardy grass, others were just standing stoically against the tide.
 Around the bases were all manner of different coves, grottos, caves and pits burrowed into the softer stone leaving behind structures that were beautiful and delicate.
 Some resembled the teeth of a great ancient marine creature – fossilised and upturned its gaping mouth facing the heavens.
 Others looked more man-made, carved away to allow through the traffic of fishing boats or to hide chests filled with gold pieces from a pirate’s great haul.